Driver who did burnouts at a north Auckland marae apologises

 He apologised to them and put the disrespectful act down to ignorance and the fact that he had never been on a marae.

-"He admitted that it was stupid and that he was uneducated on the importance of marae" said Tukerangi.
+"He admitted that it was stupid and that he was uneducated on the importance of marae," said Tukerangi.

-Following his admission, he and his family were invited to go onto the marae to address his wrongdoings, which Tukerangi said was necessary because of how many people had been offended.
+Following his admission, he and his family were invited to go on to the marae to address his wrongdoings, which Tukerangi said was necessary because of how many people had been offended.

 "We welcome the opportunity to educate them of tikanga of the marae and basic cultural competency," said Tukerangi.